What Happens if You Default on a Student Loan? Options and Consequences

 Don’t Skip Student Loan Counseling

-When you’re ready to take the next step, sign up for free Student Loan Counseling from Credit.org.
-Together, we’ll help you get out of default, protect your credit history, and reclaim your financial future.
+If you’re ready to take the next step, sign up for free Student Loan Counseling from Credit.org.
+The goal is straightforward: resolve the default, stabilize your credit history, and prevent the same cycle from repeating.

 Jeff Michael